-As at the date of this report, there were 52 million unissued ordinary shares under option with an exercise price of 1.6 cents (2019: 52 million) and an expiry date of 31 July 2021.

-The options were granted on the 19 July 2018 to Dr Chris Yu, VDM's Exploration & Mining Manager as part of his remuneration arrangements.
+As at the date of this report, there are nil unissued ordinary shares under option (2021: 52 million).
+The options were originally granted on the 19 July 2018 to Dr Chris Yu, as part of his remuneration arrangements.
+Dr Yu is no longer engaged by VDM.